BernardQuatermass/exim-wiki/AuthenticatingForward.md

 This document is describes how to use exim4 as relay server for internal network.
-1. Creating the perl fuctions: we need to create several perl functions to be able check authorization at third party mail servers:
+1. Creating the perl functions: we need to create several perl functions to be able check authorization at third party mail servers:
 The internal mail server in this example have the mail. prefix.